-- 1/4 cup Hey Grill Hey Sweet Rub.
-You can make this from scratch using my recipe for Best Sweet Pork Rub or purchase it pre-made from the Hey Grill Hey Store.
+- 1/4 cup Hey Grill Hey Rib Rub (or Hey Grill Hey Sweet Rub).
+You can make this from scratch using my recipe for Best Rub for Ribs or purchase it pre-made from the Hey Grill Hey Store.

 - 1/2 cup Hey Grill Hey Everything BBQ Sauce.
-Same with my Sweet Rub, you can purchase Everything BBQ Sauce from my store, but you can also use this recipe for my Kansas City BBQ Sauce or your favorite BBQ sauce here.
+You can also purchase Everything BBQ Sauce from my store, but you can also use this recipe for my Kansas City BBQ Sauce or your favorite BBQ sauce here.